rameshpilli/MCP-Server/README.md

 │   └── app.py                 # A friendly chat interface for users to interact with the system.
 ├── .env                       # Configuration secrets and API keys (keep this safe!).
 ├── Dockerfile                 # Instructions for packaging the app into a container.
-├── requirements.txt           # List of Python packages needed to run the app.
+├── pyproject.toml             # Project metadata and dependencies.
 └── kubernetes/
     ├── deployment.yaml        # Tells Kubernetes how to run multiple copies of the app.
     ├── service.yaml           # Sets up networking so other services can talk to the app.